The Tiny Family Office Portfolio

 1. Equity Allocation (≈70–75%)

-This is my engine for long-term participation in global growth.
-The equity portfolio is intentionally conservative, favoring resilience over excitement.
+This is my portfolio part for long-term participation in global growth.
+The equity portfolio is intentionally conservative.
 The core consists of global equity exposure through an index fund.
 I also add individual companies based on my research.
 Rather than trying to predict the next technological wave, I focus on businesses that benefit from structural demand, high capital returns, and limited risk of disruption.
+The businesses in the portfolio can be categorized into a few functional categories such as capital allocators or toll booths of economic activity.

 The purpose of this part is not return maximization, but the reduction of dependence on an equity bull market.
-It is designed to perform when equity narratives fail, and markets get shaken.
+It is designed to perform when equities fail, and markets get shaken.
 The inspiration to invest in alternatives initially came from David Swensen.
-It then developed through a savvy (finance) community, and was possible due to generous decision by banks (thank you).
-I have allocated to specialized vehicles typically reserved for professional investors.
+It then developed through a savvy (finance) community, and was possible due to generous decision by my banks (thank you) to give me access to the funds.
+I have allocated to specialized vehicles typically reserved for much larger institutional investors.
+The portfolio consists of e.g. multi-strategy hedge funds, discretionary macro strategies or some long / short funds.
+Furthermore, I hold insurance risk exposure through cat bonds, I own credit and some gold or other commodities (real assets).

-No single strategy works all the time, but together, they provide the resilience necessary to withstand environments where traditional equities struggle.
+No single strategy works all the time, but together, they provide the resilience necessary to withstand environments where my traditional equity portfolio will struggle.

 Principles & Constraints